As regular readers know, my goal is to share facts, and help you enjoy eating without food fear.

 Follow both the recommendations of the CDC and your personal physician.

 Follow guidelines that are based in fact and science.
 Be careful about sharing information on social media from unknown sources.
 Handling your groceries in extreme ways may actually just add more stress and anxiety to your day.
 Washing your fruits and vegetables in detergent is not a good idea.
-It’s also probably not necessary, as there is no evidence this virus, or any virus, is carried via a bell pepper.
+It’s also not necessary, as there is no evidence this virus, or any virus, is carried via a bell pepper.
 Regular washing of produce, under running water, is a good habit.
 If you are picking up groceries or takeout, you can also use basic precautions.
 And again, wash your hands often, don’t touch your face without clean hands.

 Social Distancing and Frequent Hand-Washing